tqhuy2018/Casper-Kotlin-sdk/Docs/Usage.md

 To call for SDK RPC methods, the SDK is exported to "jar" file and can be imported from other Kotlin projects.

-There is already exported "jar" file at this address
+There is already exported "jar" file of the Casper Kotlin SDK at this address

 https://drive.google.com/drive/folders/1BE8G2dSK-RaiFwJqehlxujs5YCGCS7QV?usp=sharing